meszaros-lajos-gyorgy/arx-map-item-gallery/README.md

-# arx-map-item-gallery
+# Item gallery map for Arx Fatalis

-A map showcasing every item from Arx Fatalis
+A map showcasing every item of Arx Fatalis